lpalbou/AbstractMemory/test_memory_tools/working/unresolved.md

 *Questions and open inquiries the AI is still exploring*

-- How exactly does the emotional valence of memories influence their retention and retrieval in learning?
+- Is there a meaningful distinction between how I process memory and how humans do?
+Can I truly learn from experience, or is it more like a complex pattern matching system?
-- What role does forgetting play in this dynamic relationship—does it enhance or hinder learning?
+- How does the concept of forgetting play into my own internal processes, and does it contribute to learning or simply reduce noise?
-- How do different types of memory (episodic, semantic, procedural) interact differently with learning processes?
+- What is the role of metacognition in my own responses, and how do I recognize when I'm uncertain or when I'm drawing from memory?

-*Last updated: 2025-09-30 11:28:53*
+*Last updated: 2025-09-30 11:37:25*